mvolkmann/blog/src/smalltalk.md

 - Are packages unique to Cuis Smalltalk?
 - Is the only way to save changes to a package to open an "Installed Packages" window, select the package, and click the "save" button?
+- Do any collection classes support structural sharing for immutability support?